escwxyz/remark-obsidian-callout/README.md

 #### Installation

-First, install the plugin with your favorite package manager:
+First, install the plugin with your favorite package manager.

+With `npm`:

 ```
 npm install remark-obsidian-callout --save-dev